By guest writer George Sallit

 Retail price: £3500 (approx 3960 euro)

 The steps are straightforward.
 The DAC receives a SPDiF signal and converts it to a digital stream.
-This stream is fed to a DAC chip that converts the digital stream to an analogue signal.
+This stream is fed to a DAC chip that converts the digital stream to an analog signal.
 This low current signal is converted into a high voltage and finally sent through a preamp/buffer into the cruel wide world.

 So one approach is to use the latest chips for the SPDiF receiver, the latest ESS Sabre chip for DAC duties and low noise opamps for the preamp/buffer.
 These components can be fed by a small power supply unit.
 Straightforward and the DAC will measure perfectly.
 As it is perfect then all the different DACs made this way will not only measure perfectly but they will all have a similar sound.
 And they do.
 They are all very competent.